ydkmlt84/Maintainerr_docs/docs/Works.md

 ## Basic Idea

 Some people come to Maintainerr because they heard it was the solution to whatever problem they were having.
-Not everyone understands completly, what Maintainerr even is and how to use it.
+Not everyone understands completely, what Maintainerr even is and how to use it.

 ### Quick Rundown